 It can be distressing to see your orchid leaves turn from firm to droopy and wilted seemingly overnight.
 Wilted, limp, and wrinkled orchid leaves are often also dull in color.
 They are a sign that something is wrong with your orchid plant.

 There are a number of reasons why orchid leaves may become limp, wrinkled, or wilted.
 Orchid leaves can become wilted, limp, wrinkled, or droopy due to watering problems, low humidity, poor root health, temperature extremes, or disease.
 In many cases, there are changes you can make to your orchid care to fix this problem.
-Wrinkled, wilted orchid leaves can, in fact, recover with the right care.
+In fact, with the right care, wrinkled, wilted orchid leaves can recover.

 Table of Contents

 Why Do Orchid Leaves Become Wilted and Wrinkled?

 Oftentimes, orchid leaves become wilted and lose their turgor, or firmness, because of a lack of hydration.
 There is not enough water going into the plant cells to keep them expanded for one reason or another.
 As a result, the orchid leaf as a whole, becomes limp.

 The biggest reasons why orchid leaves can become wilted due to a lack of water, humidity or hydration.
 I’ll go into more detail about this below.

 Low humidity can cause your orchid leaves to become limp, wrinkled, or wilted.

 If you aren’t sure what your home’s humidity levels are, you can always use a hygrometer to find out.
 The majority of orchids do well with an environment that has a humidity level between 40% to 70%.

 If you need to increase humidity levels in your home, you can do this in one of several ways.